Global Partnerships: Virtual Exchange and COIL

 The VINE (Virtual INternational Exchange) Program

-Starting in Spring 2021, Tompkins Cortland Community College’s Global Initiatives office will facilitate training and partner pairing for interested TC3 faculty and any faculty from our partner institutions.
-This training will be provided for free as part of our Internationalization at Home initiative, covering the keys to designing and integrating an accessible, equitable, and engaging virtual exchange experience in your courses with a partner.
+In Spring 2021, Tompkins Cortland Community College’s Global Initiatives office launched virtual exchange training and pairing for interested TC3 faculty and any faculty from our partner institutions.
+This training is provided for free as part of our Internationalization at Home initiative, covering the keys to designing and integrating an accessible, equitable, and engaging virtual exchange experience in your courses with a partner.
+There are two kinds of programs we currently offer:

-The program begins in the Spring 2021 semester and will welcome a cohort of 6-10 faculty members to learn in carefully designed modules.
+We welcome a cohort of 6-12 faculty members to learn in carefully designed modules in a 6-week program that is free for our partners.
 Beginning in week four, participants will be paired up for the remaining two weeks of the program.
-This is a formative workshop designed to give constructive feedback to participants in order to prepare them for their first international exchange activity, expected to take place in Fall 2021.
+This is a formative workshop designed to give constructive feedback to participants in order to prepare them for their international exchange activity, expected to take place in the semester following the training.

 Spring 2021 Program Dates: